isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 ![Indices of the training set without shuffling](/assets/snips/runges_phenomenon/poly_regr_wo_shuffling_test_idx.png){: style="width: 50%; margin-left: auto; margin-right: auto; display: block;"}

-Quick sanity check: $$1,000$$ training data points with $$10$$ folds results in test sets of $$100$$ points to be used in the grid search.
+Quick sanity check: $$1,000$$ training data points with $$10$$ folds result in test sets of $$100$$ points each to be used in the grid search.
 More importantly, the test sets are obtained by sliding a window from left to right[^10] inside $$[-1,1]$$.

-Often this default choice of not shuffling the training samples is not the desired choise; especially if one is using an ML method that assumes i.i.d. samples, then it is better to reduce the correlation between samples.
-Here, however, there is no statistical inference&mdash;we're simply solving a curve-fitting problem via least squares.[^11]
+Often this default choice of not shuffling the training samples is not the desired choise.
+Especially if one is using an ML method that assumes i.i.d. samples, then it is better to reduce the dependence between samples.
+That said, there is no statistical inference taking place here&mdash;we're simply solving a curve-fitting problem via least squares.
 The natural next thing to try is equidistant nodes + shuffling:

 ![Polynomial regression using 10-fold CV, 1,000 equidistant data points, and a grid search over degrees from 1 to 100 with shuffling](/assets/snips/runges_phenomenon/poly_regr_with_shuffling.png)